sJohNNy12/sJohNNy12/README.md

 -  Hi, I’m João
--  I'm currently taking a degree in computer engineering at ISEC
+-  I'm currently taking a bachelor in computer engineering at ISEC

 -  How to reach me: